toby63/shiftfs-dkms/README.md

 ### News

-The official successor for shiftfs is now (partly) available.
+The official successor for shiftfs is now available.
-The original shiftfs will still be available for kernel versions 5.10 and 5.4.
+The original shiftfs will still be available for kernel versions **5.10** and **5.4** and supported until approximately April 2022 ([Source](https://discuss.linuxcontainers.org/t/shared-folder-between-container-and-host-is-cached/10725/12)).
-**Note:** The original shiftfs might also have intermediate support for kernel version 5.13, see [Issue 9](https://github.com/toby63/shiftfs-dkms/issues/9) for details.
+Kernel version **5.13** will have intermediate support as well.
+See **Overview of Branches/Versions** below for more information.

 According to the LXD developers, the new approach is natively included in the linux kernel (in kernel versions **5.12** and newer) - so no need for dkms-modules in the future.
 Support for the new approach is implemented since LXD version **4.16**, and the transition will be seamless, so LXD will automatically switch to the new approach, if available.
 **Note:** For now there are some limitations though, as only ext4, xfs and vfat are supported as underlying filesystems for containers and volumes.
 See [Comment 2](https://discuss.linuxcontainers.org/t/lxd-4-16-has-been-released/11547/13) for details.

-The original shiftfs will still be supported for older kernels until approximately April 2022 ([Source](https://discuss.linuxcontainers.org/t/shared-folder-between-container-and-host-is-cached/10725/12)).
+So if you use other filesystems, I recommend to use the original shiftfs for now, until it is fixed.

 For more information see: